gregjd/gregjd.github.io/_posts/2017-07-10-national-monuments-explained.md

 ## What protections do they provide?

 National Monuments have generally banned extractive activities like mining, drilling, logging, and grazing — with an exception for existing operations.
+They also tend to limit off-road vehicle use and prevent the land from being sold off.

 Whether or not hunting is allowed depends on which agency is managing the land.
 (National Park Service monuments generally don't allow hunting, while others generally do.)